lukasbrunner/ClimWIP/README.md

 Setup and Data Paths
 --------------------

-ClimWIP makes several assumptions about the folder structure and filename conventions when collection the models to weight.
-It is developed and tested on the ETH CMIP3/CMIP5/CMIP6 next generation archives which is similar to the ESGF structure, but slightly flatter.
+ClimWIP makes several assumptions about the folder structure and filename conventions when collecting the models to weight.
+It is developed and tested on the ETHZ CMIP3/CMIP5/CMIP6 next generation archives which are similar to the ESGF structure, but slightly flatter.
 Basically the assumed structure is:
 <code>BASE_PATH/varn/varn_mon_model_scenario_ensemble_g025.nc</code> (CMIP3, 5) or
 <code>BASE_PATH/varn/mon/g025/varn_mon_model_scenario_ensemble_g025.nc</code> (CMIP6).

 The filename conventions are constrained to core/get_filenames.py.
 Depending on the structure on your system it might be necessary to re-write parts of the functions there.

 ClimWIP saves all calculated diagnostics to speed up repeated calls using the same diagnostics.
 The default path for this is <code>./data</code>, in which sub-folders for each variable will be created.
 The final results will also be save in <code>./data</code> as netCDF4 files.
-They will be named after the configuration name, existing files will be overwritten.
+They will be named after the configuration name, existing results files will always be overwritten!

 Usage and Testing